Eilon: History

 The kibbutz, situated a short distance from the Lebanese border, was established in 1938 on 400 dunams of land in Khirbet Samak, which had been purchased by the Jewish National Fund.
 It was settled that year by a group of Polish immigrants and Palestinian Jews.
 The inhabitants found themselves under constant fire in the wake of the 1936–1939 Arab revolt in Palestine.
 Eilon was one of the early tower and stockade settlements.

 By 1947 the kibbutz had a population of 350, successfully reclaiming rocky land that had been designated by the British Mandatory government as uncultivable.
 The kibbutz was initially affiliated with Hashomer Hatzair.
 Calm was achieved after the Galilee was cleared of Lebanese troops and Kaukji's bands in November 1948.
-When the Israeli forces, having just occupied the town of Tarshisha appeared coming up the path the inhabitants defending the kibbutz could hardly believe their good fortune.
+When the Israeli forces, having just occupied the town of Tarshiha appeared coming up the path the inhabitants defending the kibbutz could hardly believe their good fortune.